 One technique to reduce the amount of energy bought from the utility could be incorporating cogeneration from a PV array.
 The vast amount of roof space on this building provides the ideal canvas for a large array and the surrounding buildings have low profiles.
-It will be important to conduct a solar study of the area to estimate the production of the array, as well as a detailed cost analysis.
+It will be important to conduct a solar study of the area to estimate the production of the array.
 A structural analysis will need to be completed to determine the effect of adding this load to the roof of the building.
+Rebate programs will be researched for supplementing the cost of the system and a simple financial payback analysis will be performed.